xtina/unofficial-hardcover-reddit-bot/README.md

-# u/hardcover-bot
+# u/hardcoverbot

 Inspired by [reddit-goodreads-bot](https://github.com/rodohanna/reddit-goodreads-bot) and adapted to use the [Hardcover](https://hardcover.app/) GQL API.
+This is built on top of Reddit's [Devvit](https://developers.reddit.com/docs/) platform.

 ## I don't work for Hardcover